 If Dr Chauhan is your surgeon, please call Vision Retinal Institute Eastern on (03) 9890 4333 during office hours.
 You will also have been given his mobile phone number to call; he will attempt to contact or see you as soon as possible.
-If he is unable to see you, he will make alternative arrangements for you to be seen by another retinal specialist.
+If he is unable to see you, he will make alternative arrangements for you to be seen by another retinal specialist in Melbourne.

 What Are The Risks Of Cataract Surgery?

 - Less than 1 in 1000 chance of blindness due to either infection or bleeding